HierTOD: A Task-Oriented Dialogue System Driven by Hierarchical Goals: User Study

 \section{User Study}

-To evaluate the performance of our dialogue generation system, we conduct a user study involving five annotators.
-Each annotator was tasked with reviewing 20 dialogues between a user and an AI assistant.
+To evaluate the performance of our dialogue generation system, we conduct a user study involving five annotators, each with a background in machine learning and experience in developing conversational AI systems.
+Every annotator is tasked with reviewing the same set of 20 dialogues between a user and an AI assistant.
 These dialogues cover a variety of tasks, including product platform operations, troubleshooting issues, and general activities such as booking a restaurant or hotel.

+In the user study, annotators are asked to rate each dialogue across four aspects: relevance, coherence, fluency, and helpfulness, defined as follows.